jrowny/cc_sfs/README.md

 # Advanced Filament Sensor for the Elegoo Carbon Centauri

 The Carbon Centauri is a great budget printer, but its filament runout sensor is a simple binary switch which cannot detect filament movement.
 This means the printer will print in mid-air if the filament gets tangled, breaks after the sensor, or fails to feed for any reason.
-This project aims to mitigate that issue.
+This project aims to mitigate that issue with only two parts and 4 wires.

 ## Table of Contents